 1) A reminder of the rule.
-2)A warning to stop the unacceptable behaviour 3) Fill in a green sheet and take it to Mrs Woolley or member of senior leadership team.
+Appendix ii - Classroom Behaviour 2) A warning to stop the unacceptable behaviour 3) Fill in a green sheet and take it to Mrs Woolley or member of senior leadership team.
 Lose EVERGREEN and parents are informed.
-4)Chance to earn some EVERGREEN back.
+4) Chance to earn some EVERGREEN back.